High-Tech Dentistry in Atlanta

 CEREC® stands for CERamic REConstruction.
-We take a 3-dimensional photo of your tooth and custom-craft, using computer-assisted design, a perfectly molded restoration.
+We take a 3-dimensional photo of your tooth and custom-craft a perfectly molded restoration, using computer-assisted design.
 Minutes later we bond your final restorations in place.

-Using our in-office CEREC laboratory, we can create crowns, veneers, onlays and inlays in only one visit.
+Using our in-office CEREC laboratory, we can create crowns, veneers, onlays and inlays in just one visit.

-CEREC restorations are milled from a single block of high-quality ceramic, a substance that is particularly compatible with the body and that has the same characteristics as normal, healthy dental enamel.
-CEREC ceramic expands in the same way as teeth do, and because it comes from a single block, a CEREC restoration is less prone to cracks and flaws than other types of restoration.Back to the top
+CEREC restorations are milled from a single block of high-quality ceramic, a substance that is particularly compatible with the body and that has the same characteristics as healthy dental enamel.
+CEREC ceramic expands in the same way teeth do.
+A CEREC restoration is less prone to cracks and flaws than other types of restorations because it comes from a single block.

 Cone Beam 3D Scanner